 It's Day 2, what's your 20?
 Start the day with the world-famous Studio Tour and movie-themed rides at Universal Studios Hollywood.
 Head to Downtown LA for some LA LA Land goodness, a stunning Blade Runner location, and two iconic hotels with Hollywood history, the Millennium Biltmore and Westin Bonaventure.
 And finally it's "all aboard" for a stop at Union Station - site of the 2021 Oscars - and dinner at a Chinatown favorite serving up authentic Chinese cuisine with vegan options.

 Set jet out to the beautiful LA Arboretum, which has transformed into faraway lands for classic Tarzan movies, The African Queen, and modern hits like Jurassic Park and Terminator 2.
-Enjoy an old school Mexican lunch from Once Upon a Time in Hollywood, check out legendary "Hollywood Dream Machines," then spend Magic Hour on Venice Beach for a show-stopping sunset.
+Enjoy an old school Mexican lunch from Once Upon a Time in Hollywood, check out the spectacular Academy Museum, then spend Magic Hour on Venice Beach for a show-stopping sunset.
 That's a wrap.

 Take a beautiful walk through LA's cinematic "jungle."